hridayK/memeCollectionApp/README.md

 # memeCollectionApp
-app uses and API to view and share memes from reddit
+app uses an API to view and share memes from reddit